tytydraco/yessleep/out/I_served_a_customer_who_couldnt_stop_eating.md

 "The most expensive!"
 George laughed.

 "I've been here so long that I've worked my way to the top of the pay ranks.
 Got myself a pretty good deal from the old management.
-I know the new owners hate it but they don't have enough trained staff in the kitchen.
+I know the new owners hate it, they'd fire me if they could, but they don't have enough trained staff in the kitchen.
 Plus…"

 George skilfully threw three waffles onto the hot plate as he talked.

-"Contract says I can't be fired for being too good."
+"Contract says I can't be fired for being good at my job."

 Within a matter of minutes the second Big Breakfast was served up.
 I made sure to bring cutlery over to the table this time but it made no difference.
 The stranger chowed down the meal ferociously with his bare hands…just like before.
 He violently gnashed the mushed egg beneath his teeth which crunched alongside the crisp bits of waffle.